 Health-conscious men typically focus on going to the gym and building muscle mass.
 While this is a positive start, there are many serious diseases that men may face during their lifetimes, and most of them are unaware of the symptoms such illnesses can bring.
 To increase your chances of early detection, always visit your doctor for an annual checkup, and educate yourself about the symptoms that may need further investigation.

-Cardiovascular disease is the leading cause of death for men in the U.S., and it is a largely preventable condition.
+One in every three deaths in the United States has cardiovascular disease listed as the underlying cause, and it’s the leading cause of death for men.
+Fortunately, the disease is largely preventable.
 The disease includes several different kinds of heart and blood vessel problems, including heart attacks, strokes, coronary artery disease, and atrial fibrillation.
 To reduce your risk of these conditions, try to maintain a healthy weight and eat a healthy diet that is low in red meat and high in fruits, vegetables, and whole grains.
 Aim to get at least 150 minutes of moderate to intense exercise each week.
 In addition, have your blood pressure, cholesterol, and blood sugar monitored regularly by your physician, and take any medications that you have been prescribed.

 Like cardiovascular disease, prostate cancer is a leading cause of death for American men.
 To reduce your risk, have a prostate exam as part of your yearly checkup, and mention any changes, difficulties, or pain you may be experiencing with urination.
 In addition, doctors advise that men should get plenty of vitamin D, Vitamin B-6, and drink plenty of water.
 You may also want to ask your doctor about whether you should have a blood test known as a PSA test.
 This test can measure the level of prostate-specific antigen, and doctors can use the results to determine if additional tests are needed.